 We encourage both graduate students and undergraduates to apply for admission to the lab.
 Prospective graduate students should apply through the Duke Biology Department.
-Graduate students are encouraged to develop their own projects and are expected to show high levels of maturity and independence.
-The subject matter and relevant scientific disciplines from which projects are drawn are not constrained, though work within the Madagascar biological system is preferred.
+If admitted to the program, graduate students in the Yoder Lab are encouraged to develop their own projects, and though the subject matter and relevant scientific disciplines are not constrained, work within the Madagascar biological system is preferred.
+When applying to the Department, be sure to explicitly describe your research interests, and why you believe Duke and the Yoder Lab to be a good fit for your academic goals.
+Admission decisions are determined by the Graduate Admissions Committee (the “GAC”), and the department tends to favor applicants who demonstrate a clear idea of their scientific interests.

 Fall 2017: Biology 128FCS; Instructor: Anne Yoder (Wed 3:05 – 5:35 p.m)